Elastic (ESTC) Received its Third Buy in a Row

-After RBC Capital and Oppenheimer gave Elastic (NYSE: ESTC) a Buy rating last month, the company received another Buy, this time from Monness.
-Analyst Brian White maintained a Buy rating on Elastic today and set a price target of $130.00.
-The company’s shares closed last Monday at $63.80, close to its 52-week low of $60.10.
+After RBC Capital and Monness gave Elastic (NYSE: ESTC) a Buy rating last month, the company received another Buy, this time from Barclays.
+Analyst Raimo Lenschow maintained a Buy rating on Elastic yesterday and set a price target of $100.00.
+The company’s shares closed last Monday at $71.93.

-According to TipRanks.com, White is a top 100 analyst with an average return of 23.9% and a 72.2% success rate.
-White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.
+According to TipRanks.com, Lenschow is a top 25 analyst with an average return of 19.2% and a 72.8% success rate.
+Lenschow covers the Technology sector, focusing on stocks such as Cornerstone Ondemand, Ceridian HCM Holding, and Slack Technologies.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Elastic with a $98.00 average price target, representing a 47.4% upside.
-In a report issued on February 21, RBC Capital also maintained a Buy rating on the stock with a $103.00 price target.
+Currently, the analyst consensus on Elastic is a Strong Buy with an average price target of $98.00, which is a 55.5% upside from current levels.
+In a report issued on February 24, Monness also maintained a Buy rating on the stock with a $130.00 price target.

 See today’s analyst top recommended stocks >>